 Idaho’s health agencies are responsible for educating and advising the public on cyanobacteria exposures.

 Idaho’s seven public health districts develop public health advisories, in consultation with DEQ, based on lab result analysis.
-The Idaho Department of Health and Welfare maintains a Harmful Algal Blooms FAQ page and Waterborne Illness page, which contain educational material and general information about potential illnesses from recreational waters and drinking.
+The Idaho Department of Health and Welfare maintains a Harmful Algal Blooms FAQ page and Waterborne Illness page, which contain educational material and general information about potential illnesses from recreational waters and drinking water.

 Report a Potential Cyanobacteria Harmful Algal Bloom